1987–88 South-West Indian Ocean cyclone season: Moderate Tropical Storm Benandro

-Severe Tropical Storm Calidera
+Tropical Cyclone Calidera

 A tropical disturbance formed on January 11 to the east of St. Brandon, having originated from a circulation that became evident the previous day.
 It moved to the southwest and gradually intensified, becoming a tropical storm on January 13.
 That day, the JTWC classified it as Tropical Cyclone 08S, and the Meteorological Service of Madagascar named it Calidera.
 By January 14, the storm intensified to attain peak winds of 115 km/h, just shy of tropical cyclone status.
 Early on January 15, Calidera made landfall along Cape Masoala in eastern Madagascar at peak intensity.
 The JTWC assessed that the storm intensified to the equivalent of a minimal hurricane with 1 minute winds of 120 km/h.
 Calidera quickly weakened over land as it crossed the country.
 It approached the coast near Morondava, although it remained over land and turned more to the south.
 The system emerged into the Mozambique Channel on January 19 as it turned to the south and southeast.
 On January 21, Calidera dissipated within the polar westerlies.

 During its passage through Madagascar, Calidera produced gusts of 119 km/h along the offshore island of Île Sainte-Marie.
 Sustained winds there reached 91 km/h.

-Tropical Cyclone Doaza
+Intense Tropical Cyclone Doaza

 On January 22, a tropical disturbance formed to the southeast of Diego Garcia.
 It moved generally to the west-southwest, intensifying into a tropical storm on January 23.
 That day, the Mauritius Meteorological Services named the storm Doaza, and the JTWC classified it as Tropical Cyclone 09S.
 On January 25, Doaza passed north of Tromelin Island, and around that time it attained an initial peak of 80 km/h.
 Later that day, the storm struck eastern Madagascar near Île Sainte-Marie, and it quickly weakened over land, so much so that the JTWC discontinued advisories.
 However, Doaza emerged into the Mozambique Channel on January 26 near Mahajanga and soon after reorganized while curving to the south.
 The JTWC again issued advisories on January 28, around which time Doaza passed just southeast of Juan de Nova Island.
 On the next day, the storm attained tropical cyclone status, reaching winds of 135 km/h just west of Europa Island.
 On January 30, the JTWC estimated peak 1 minute winds of 215 km/h, by which time the storm was moving due southward.
 Doaza turned to the southeast and quickly weakened, dissipating within the westerlies on February 1.

 While crossing Madagascar, Doaza dropped a maximum of 113.9 mm of rainfall over 24 hours, as well as producing a peak wind gust of 60 km/h.
 The storm brushed the east coast of Mozambique, producing flooding rains in Sofala, Zambezia, and Cabo Delgado provinces.
 It was the first major rainfall of the season for the country, helping offset a major drought.
 Passing near Juan de Nova Island, Doaza produced sustained winds of 76 km/h with gusts to 96 km/h.
 Later, it brushed Europa Island with sustained winds of 83 km/h and gusts of 133 km/h.